Their role and actions they can take

-When deciding whether there is a case to answer, Case examiners consider the evidence gathered during the investigation.
-This can often include submissions or evidence received from the nurse or midwife who has been referred as well as evidence from other parties, for example, their current employer.
+When deciding whether there is a case to answer, case examiners consider the evidence gathered during the investigation.
+This can often include submissions or evidence received from the nurse, midwife or nursing associate who has been referred as well as evidence from other parties, for example, their current employer.

-Case examiners must assess whether the facts of the regulatory concern(s) (what it is about a nurse or midwife’s practice or conduct that requires regulatory involvement) could be proven and whether there is a real prospect that a committee would find the nurse or midwife's fitness to practise is currently impaired.
+Case examiners must assess whether the facts of the regulatory concern(s) (what it is about a nurse, midwife or nursing associate’s practice or conduct that requires regulatory involvement) could be proven and whether there is a real prospect that a committee would find the nurse, midwife or nursing associate's fitness to practise is currently impaired.
 To enable them to reach a decision, the case examiners may also recommend that the Assistant Registrar, conducts further investigations.

 The case examiners can decide that: